ruby-amqp/rubybunny.info/articles/exchanges.md

 developed as a RabbitMQ plugin.
 It uses [consistent hashing](http://michaelnielsen.org/blog/consistent-hashing/) to route messages to queues.
 This helps distribute messages between queues more or less evenly.

-A quote from the proejct README:
+A quote from the project README:

 > In various scenarios, you may wish to ensure that messages sent to an exchange are consistently and equally distributed across a number of different queues based on
 > the routing key of the message.
 You could arrange for this to occur yourself by using a direct or topic exchange, binding queues to that exchange and then publishing